refIekt/reflekt-ui/README.md

 2. Visit `/web/index.html` directly in your browser.

-3. To speed up development with hot reloading visit: http://localhost:3000/
+3. To speed up development with hot reloading and React Dev Tools visit: http://localhost:3000/

 ### Read/Write Mode